katebron/neighborhood_map/README.md

 * Wikipedia API: query by latitude and longitude for each location shown in the list of locations on the UI; build links to articles for entries that are tagged in the radius of each location.
   Provide this info for infoscreens on the Google Maps API.
+* Workflow tools: Used Gulp and JSHint for local development

 ### Running the project locally